-- After completion of required graduate-level credits, Licensees must contact their schools registrar's office and request that an official transcript be sent directly to the BBHT office.
+- After completion of required graduate-level credits, Licensees must contact their school's registrar's office and request that an official transcript be sent directly to the BBHT office.
 Once received, the Board will review and update the licensee's education information in the Board's database.

 Note: Do not send in certificates of completion for continuing education hours.
 Each licensee is responsible for keeping continuing education records in the event they are selected in a random CE audit.
-The Board is not responsible for keeping CE documents, unless they are part of an audit.
+The Board is not responsible for keeping CE documents unless they are part of an audit.

 After Fourth Renewal Period:

-After the fourth renewal period, all licensees report CE every two years and must present evidence satisfactory to the Board of completion of 40 continuing education hours at time of license renewal.
+After the fourth renewal period, all licensees report CE every two years and must present evidence satisfactory to the Board of completion of 40 continuing education hours at the time of license renewal.

 - Keep all documentation of completed CE hours for five years in the event you are selected in a random CE audit.
-The Board does not require you to provide continuing education records at time of each renewal period.
+The Board does not require you to provide continuing education records at the time of each renewal period.

 Note: Do not send in certificates of completion for continuing education hours.
 Each licensee is responsible for keeping their continuing education records in the event they are selected in a random CE audit.
-The Board is not responsible for keeping CE documents, unless they are part of an audit.
+The Board is not responsible for keeping CE documents unless they are part of an audit.